-- a) Is for the rezoning of a 28 ha block that does not create shortages of land or soil resources for other primary production activities in the future. - b) The Rural Residential Strategy 2014 (a strategic growth document) records the site as an area appropriate for rural residential development (marked as Area 8).
-However, now (in 2020), it is more efficient and appropriate for the land to be used for full urban residential.
-It is ideally located and suited to help meet the substantial shortfall in land for housing at Prebbleton. - c) Has identified the need to supply utilities and to assess the feasibility of such through a servicing assessment. - d) Can be serviced with a reticulated public water supply, sewerage, telecoms, solid waste, and stormwater management within the Site. - e) Provides an integrated approach to land use and transport planning to ensure the safe and efficient operation of the District's roads through the proposed ODP and adoption of existing road hierarchies for roads within the Site. - f) Achieves a high level of connectivity within the Site to encourage use of public and active transport recognizing the public bus and Rail Trail routes on Birchs Road, and provision for cycling/walking within Prebbleton; whilst having regard to the road hierarchy. - g) Will ensure residents in the development area and Prebbleton have access to Council reserve areas to meet their needs for space for active and passive recreation including designing the Stormwater Management Areas to be a multi-purpose utility facility and recreation area. - h) Is on a Site not at risk from liquefaction, but with some flooding risk which can be readily mitigated, and contains no sites with special ecological, cultural, heritage or landscape values, nor any existing trees, bush, or other natural features that should be retained (but some existing mature planting is shown on the ODP which whilst of no significant value, has local amenity value).
+- a) Is for a 13 ha block and that does not create shortages of land or soil resources for other primary production activities in the future. - b) Has taken up an area, which is identified for future urban growth in the strategic growth document Rolleston Structure Plan (2009 However, now (in 2020), it is more efficient and appropriate for the land to be used for full urban residential for the full site.
+It is ideally located and suited to help meet the substantial shortfall in land for housing at Rolleston and provide additional development capacity. - c) Has identified the need to supply utilities and to assess the feasibility of such through a servicing assessment. - d) Can be serviced with a reticulated public water supply, sewerage, telecoms, solid waste, and stormwater management within the Site. - e) Provides an integrated approach to land use and transport planning to ensure the safe and efficient operation of the District's roads through the proposed ODP and adoption of existing road hierarchies for roads within the Site. - f) Achieves a high level of connectivity within the Site and wider to other parts of Rolleston to encourage use of public and active transport. - g) Will ensure residents in the development area and Rolleston have access to Council reserve areas to meet their needs for space for active and passive recreation including provision of a new reserve within the Site. - h) Is on a Site with no risk from liquefaction, and with some flooding risk which can be readily mitigated, and contains no sites with special ecological, cultural, heritage or landscape values, nor any existing trees, bush, or other natural features that should be retained (but some existing mature planting is proposed to be retained as it has

-- There are no water courses or bodies that need to be incorporated into the new development. - j) Will require a DSI for land contamination before subdivision consent can be determined. - k) Will contribute to Prebbleton township being a pleasant place to live and work in. - I) Will contribute to the growth of Prebbleton township in a compact urban form and provide a variety of living environments and housing choices for residents, including medium density housing typologies together with standard residential and a larger lot residential area on Birchs Road to mirror development to the west - m) Will provide a development area that is based on the existing quality of the Prebbleton environment, character and amenity values set through adopting existing zoning and its development and activity SDP standards. - n) Achieves the policy intent of Policy B4.3.8 that each Outline Development Plan should contain a range of measures for the co-ordination and integration of development that will create quality living environments.
+- local amenity value).
+There are no water courses or bodies that need to be incorporated into the new development. - i) Will contribute to Rolleston township being a pleasant place to live and work in. - j) Will contribute to the growth of Rolleston township in a compact urban form and provide a variety of living environments and housing choices for residents, including medium density housing typologies together with standard residential. - k) Will provide a development area that is based on the existing quality of the Rolleston environment, character and amenity values set through adopting existing zoning and its development and activity OSDP standards. - Achieves the policy intent of Policy B4.3.8 that each Outline Development Plan should contain a range of measures for the co-ordination and integration of development that will create quality living environments.